Grabyy/The_Biggest_Book/README.md

 To reset DB: delete books.db and run again, or use init_db.py.

 To switch to Postgres/MySQL: update the connection string in db.py.

+## Security & Possible Improvements

+This project is a **demo / hobby app** and not yet production-ready.
+Here are some areas that can be improved to make it more robust and secure:

+- **Authentication & Authorization**
+  - Currently, any user can type a username in the sidebar → no real login system.

+- **Database Security**
+  - Uses a local SQLite file (`books.db`), stored alongside the code.
+  - In production, move to PostgreSQL/MySQL with proper user roles.

+- **Input Validation**
+  - No validation on text inputs → risk of broken data (or even SQL injection if raw queries are used).

+- **Deployment**
+  - Running on [Streamlit Cloud](https://streamlit.io/cloud) means the DB resets if the app restarts.

+- **Performance**
+  - All queries are run on each tab render.